kingst/ostep-projects/initial-utilities/README.md

 * Each should compile successfully when compiled with the **-Wall** and **-Werror** flags.
 * Each should (hopefully) pass the tests we supply to you.
+* We will also test your code on our own set of test cases that we don't supply.

 ## wcat